 - Celery root: Celery root makes a great alternative to french fries.
 Plus, a 100-gram serving contains just 7 grams of net carbs.

-- Rutabaga: Rutabaga is perfect for individuals on a low carb or ketogenic diet, containing only 5 grams of net carbs and 35 calories per 100 grams[*].
-Shred with a cheese grater then fry in a skillet with a little olive oil for a great hash browns substitute.
+- Rutabaga: Rutabaga is perfect for individuals on a low-carb or ketogenic diet, containing only 5 grams of net carbs and 35 calories per 100 grams[*].
+Shred with a cheese grater, then fry in a skillet with a little olive oil for a great hash browns substitute.

-Potatoes Are Not Low Carb — Luckily, You Have Plenty of Alternatives
+Carbs in Potatoes: You Have Plenty of Alternatives

-While sweet potatoes are known as a good carb option, even they are too high in carbs for keto.
-The alternatives mentioned will not spike your blood sugar, and can be used in several keto recipes.
+While sweet potatoes are known as a good carb option, they are still too high-carb for keto.
+The alternatives mentioned will not spike your blood sugar and can be used in several keto recipes.
 And the best part — they taste just like regular potatoes.